web3-storage/web3.storage/packages/website/pages/docs/how-tos/list.md

 ---

 <!-- imports for code snippets -->
+import Callout from 'nextra-theme-docs/callout';
-import CodeSnippet from '../../src/components/CodeSnippet' import howtoSource from '!!raw-loader!../../code-snippets/how-to/index.js' import exampleUpload from '!!raw-loader!../../code-snippets/how-to/example-listing-upload.json.txt'
+import CodeSnippet from 'components/mdx/CodeSnippet';
+import howtoSource from '!!raw-loader!../code-snippets/how-to/index.js' import exampleUpload from '!!raw-loader!../code-snippets/how-to/example-listing-upload.json.txt'

 In this how-to guide, you'll learn about the different ways that you can **list the files that you've uploaded to Web3.Storage.**
 Once you've [stored some files][howto-store] using Web3.Storage, you'll want to see a list of what you've uplodaded.
 There are two ways you can do this: